I am an artist who is always exploring different materials, tools, and processes.

 4. Stain Wood With RIT Dye

-RIT dye is a general purpose dye that is available in liquid or powder form.
+RIT dye is a general-purpose dye that is available in liquid or powder form.
 It is made to stain natural fabrics.
-Wood is largely made of cellulose which is the same material in cotton.
+Wood is largely made of cellulose which is the same material as cotton.
 It would be expected that RIT could dye would as well.
 That is indeed the case.
-For brush application, you just need to add 1/2 cup of liquid dye or 1 box of dye powder to two cups of very hot water.
+For brush application, you just need to add 1/2 cup of liquid dye or one box of dye powder to two cups of very hot water.
 Test on a piece of scrap to see if stain is too light.
 If so, add more dye to the water.
 Brush on light coats until desired color is reached.
 Colors can be easily blended.

 There are dye products that are specifically made for woodwork projects.
 These are usually only available online or specialty woodworking supply shops.
 Nonetheless, these dyes should not be too difficult to find.
-Often times, these dyes are in powdered form or in liquid concentrates.
+Oftentimes, these dyes are in powdered form or in liquid concentrates.
 They are simply mixed with lacquer thinner, denatured alcohol or a mix of the two and applied to the wood.
-For larger surface, spraying might be a viable option.
+For larger surfaces, spraying might be a viable option.